 'Top hotel in monterey.'

-With these types of local search queries, Google pulls the information from the GMB listing.
+With these local search queries, Google pulls the information from the GBP listing.

-For instance, if I specify a query like 'what is the address of stage coach lodge,' you see something like the below image in Google, pulled directly from the GMB listing.
+For instance, if I specify a query like 'what is the address of stage coach lodge,' you see something like the below image in Google, pulled directly from the GBP listing.

-So, rather than going deeper into the "Snack Pack" and Google Maps listings, we will discuss keyword research for organic search results.
+So, we will discuss keyword research for organic search results rather than going deeper into the "Snack Pack" and Google Maps listings.

-First, think about the services you provide in your hotel and make a list of seed keywords.
+First, consider the services you provide in your hotel and make a list of seed keywords.

 There are a few ways you can generate seed keyword ideas.
 The first tool you can use is Google's autocomplete.